Section 508 Amendment to the Rehabilitation Act of 1973: Provisions

 The original legislation mandated that the Architectural and Transportation Barriers Compliance Board, known as the Access Board, establish a draft for their Final Standards for accessibility for such electronic and information technologies in December 2001.
 The final standards were approved in April 2001 and became enforceable on June 25, 2001.
+On July 6, 2006, the Access Board created the Telecommunications and Electronic and Information Technology Advisory Committee (TEITAC) to develop updated Section 508 standards which were presented in a report on April 3, 2008.
+This report then was drafted into proposed changes on December 8, 2011 for public comment.
+Eventually, these proposed new standards were implemented in the Section 508 Refresh.

 The latest information about these standards and about support available from the Access Board in implementing them, as well as the results of surveys conducted to assess compliance, is available from the Board's newsletter Access Currents.
 The Section 508 standards, tools, and resources are available from the Center for Information Technology Accommodation (CITA), in the U.S. General Services Administration's Office of Government-wide Policy.